jthalpern/jthalpern.github.io/_pages/Scrivener.md

 ![alt_text](\assets\images\Scriv tut\image4.png "image_tooltip")

-_You can move items in the binder by dragging them with your mouse.
-To create a new folder or document, use the buttons at the bottom-left._
+<div style="font-size:14pt; "> <em> You can move items in the binder by dragging them with your mouse.
+To create a new folder or document, use the buttons at the bottom-left. </em></div>

 Take a moment to set things up in whatever structure you like best.
 Some examples are below: